top of page

 Unsolving a murder

-by Kate Summerscale, London Review of Books
+Kate Summerscale, London Review of Books

 ‘We are aware that programmes such as Making a Murderer, Serial and The Jinx can effect change, spill into life – this is part of their allure.’